sanjitgh/task-management-client/README.md

 # Task Management

-**Task Mana** is a web application designed to help users manage and organize their tasks efficiently.
+**Task Manaagement** is a web application designed to help users manage and organize their tasks efficiently.
 It features task creation, task tracking, and real-time updates, providing a smooth and interactive user experience.
+The app also allows for drag-and-drop functionality to prioritize tasks.

 ## Short Description